mfherman/nycgeo/README.md

 would be counting the number of schools in each community district.

-We start with a (non-spatial) data frame of all schools in New York, but with columns for latitide and longitude.
-Then we use those latitides and longitudes to convert the data frame to an sf object.
+We start with a (non-spatial) data frame of all schools in New York, but with columns for latitude and longitude.
+Then we use those latitudes and longitudes to convert the data frame to an sf object.
 From there, we can use the `nyc_point_poly()` function to find which community district (CD) each point (school) is in and then count by CD to get the total